Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Defense summaries, metrics and datasets

-In Table~\ref{fig:key_idea} we decompose these defenses into the underlying methods they use to try and achieve security.
+In Table 1, we decompose these defenses into the underlying methods they use to try to achieve security.
 This is by no means the only way these defenses can be categorized and the definitions here are not absolute.
 We merely provide this hierarchy to provide a basic overview and show common defense themes.
-Although the definitions themselves are somewhat self explanatory, we give more precise defense method definitions in the supplemental material.
+The defense themes are categorized as follows:

+\begin{enumerate} \item\textbf{ Multiple models} - The defense uses multiple classifiers' for prediction.
+The classifiers outputs may be combined through averaging (i.e., ADP), majority voting (BUZz) or other methods (ECOC).

+\item \textbf{Fixed input transformation} - A non-randomized transformation is applied to the input before classification.
+Examples of this include, image denoising using an autoencoder (Comdefend), JPEG compression (FD) or resizing and adding (BUZz).

+\item \textbf{Random input transformation} - A random transformation is applied to the input before classification.
+For example both BaRT and DistC randomly select from multiple different image transformations to apply at run time.